iamshishirgaire/IOE-Syllabus-Data/faculties/electronics_new/5sem/filter_design.md

-## Syllabus

-**FILTER DESIGN**

-**Course Objective:**

-To familiarize students with the concept of analog filter design: passive filters, RC active filters and switched-capacitor filters.

 1. **Introduction [4 hours]**
     * Filter and its importance in communication
     * Kinds of filters in terms of frequency response